Molesworth, Cambridgeshire: Culture and community

 There is a public house called the Cross Keys in Molesworth.

 Religious sites

-The Anglican church at Molesworth is dedicated to St Peter and is a Grade II listed building standing on the west of the village.
+The Church of England parish church of Molesworth is dedicated to St Peter and is a Grade II listed building, standing on the west of the village.
 The church is in the deanery of Huntingdon in the diocese of Ely.
 The chancel was built c.1270 and the nave was re-built and the tower added in the 15th century.
 The church was restored in 1884–85.
-The presence of several 12th century stones suggests that an earlier stone church may have existed on the same site.
+The presence of several 12th-century stones suggests that an earlier stone church may have existed on the same site.